1. Do your homework and Know which reporters to approach

 Is your client or company running any advertising on social media?
 If they are, you should reach out and sit with the person running those ads.
 The feedback will be able to give you critical information on the interests and demographics of your audiences.

 It’s all about the headline; journalists need a reason to open your email- think about how many they receive each day and the process they will use to sift out the good ones.
-Keep journalists guessing with snappy headlines which include questions and tempt them to open the email and read your
+Keep journalists guessing with snappy headlines which include questions and tempt them to open the email and read your press release.

 2. Reach out to personal contacts.